 The first step is scheduling time for important tasks.
 This is often called time blocking.

-One of the biggest and best changes I've ever made was putting my work/clients from 10-5 Monday through Friday.
+One of the biggest and best changes I've ever made was scheduling my work from 10am to 5pm weekdays.
 This is batching mixed with self-care.
-I devote my nights and weekends to my partner and friends.
-Sundays are my day for development—church, writing my book, recording training for courses, planning for the week ahead, etc.
+I save my nights and weekends for myself and those closest to me.
+Sundays are my day for development: writing, recording, researching, planning, etc.

 I certainly can work nights and weekends, but I'm not setting the expectation.
 I also work to batch (or group) similar tasks.
 Batching similar tasks helps your mind know exactly what to do... all research, emails, personal errands, etc. You're not having to react to so much!